fab2s/NodalFlow/README.md

     $nthTraversable = new ClassImplementingTraversableNodeInterface;

     // aggregate node may or may not return a value
-    // but is always a TraversableNode
+    // but is always a Traversable Node
     $isAReturningVal = true;
     $aggregateNode = new AggregateNode($isAReturningVal);
     $aggregateNode->addTraversable($firstTraversable)